 - relevant documents, especially when the points value is high;

-- transaction receipt, application form or contract;
+- your transaction receipt, application form or contract;

-- a screenshot of the offer and terms & conditions for sign-up and bonus point offers; and
+- a screenshot of the offer and its terms & conditions for sign-up and bonus point offers; and

 - dates, times, and operator names for telephone calls, and copies of email correspondence when you are chasing up points

 Claiming missing points from credit card programs